 );

-// We can also use a for-of loop
+// We can use for-of because the iterator is iterable

 console.log(x);